HangJung97/HangJung97.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: CV_Hang_Jung_Ling.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: "Only selected publications are listed here.
+For a complete list, please refer to the PDF version or the <a href='/publications/' style='font-weight: bold'>Publications</a> tab, or my <a href='[/publications/](https://scholar.google.com/citations?user=3s6x3lAAAAAJ)' style='font-weight: bold'>Google Scholar</a> profile."
 toc:
   sidebar: left
 ---